xultaeculcis/kelp-wanted-competition/docs/technical-report.md

 In the end `quantile` normalization was used since it produces the most appealing visual samples and was more robust against outliers, the learning curve also seemed to converge faster.
-The idea behind quantile normalization is rather simple instead of using global min-max we calculate quantile values for q01 and q99.
-During training Min-Max normalization is used.
+The idea behind quantile normalization is rather simple instead of using global min-max we calculate per-channel quantile values for q01 and q99.
+During training Min-Max normalization is used with q01 and q99 as min and max values respectively.

 You can view the effects of normalization strategies in the figures below.